 Dr. Jeremy Begalke began an enriching journey at Grande Prairie Regional College in 1994, where he completed his first two years of post-secondary studies in the University Transfer Program.
 In his second year, he was honoured as the recipient of the 1996 Valedictorian Award.
 He then spent a year at an Edmonton Bible college before heading east to Ontario, obtaining his Doctor of Optometry degree in 2001.
 Learn more.

 Following grade 12 at St. Thomas More Catholic School in Fairview, where she was class valedictorian, Dr. Marie Moreau completed two years of pre-medicine at GPRC.
 In her second year, she served as treasurer of the Students’ Association and was honoured as recipient of the GPRC Valedictorian Award.
 She spent the next four years in Edmonton and received her medical degree from the University of Alberta (U of A).
 Learn more.

 Partner with Business and Community

-The first and only of its kind in Canada, the On-Campus Friendship Centre is a partnership between GPRC and the Grande Prairie Friendship Centre.
-It was created to support a smooth transition for students entering our community to become students of the college.
-The On-Campus Friendship Centre, is open to all students, and provides a warm, welcoming environment for students to connect with each other, meet faculty and staff or seek out existing college and community support to help adjust to college life and life in a new city.
+The first and only of its kind in Canada, the On-Campus Friendship Centre is a partnership between NWP and the Grande Prairie Friendship Centre.
+It was created to support a smooth transition for students entering our community to become students of the institution.
+The On-Campus Friendship Centre is open to all students, and provides a warm, welcoming environment for students to connect with each other, meet faculty and staff or seek out existing NWP and community support to help adjust to post-secondary life and life in a new city.
 With regularly planned activities, there’s always something going on!
 Learn more.